-It may seem hard to cut a butternut squash into even pieces since the shapes can vary so much, but once you learn this method, you’ll get perfectly even pieces every time.
+It may seem hard to cut a curvy squash like butternut into even pieces since the shapes can vary so much, but once you learn the easy way of this method, you’ll get perfectly even pieces every time.

-Lay the squash half on its flat side, and cut into even slices:
+Lay the bulb half on its flat side, and cut into even slices:

 For the half ring portions, I cut on an angle for even pieces:

-To cut the upper part of the squash, I lay it on the flat bottom, and cut straight down in 1″ increments:
+To cut the upper part of the squash, lay it on the flat bottom section, and cut straight down in 1″ increments:

-Cut a grid into each slice to get perfect cubes:
+Now, cut a grid into each slice to get perfect cubes and bite-sized pieces: